systemsdk/docker-apache-php-symfony/docs/testing.md

 ### General
 This environment contains next types of tests:

-* Functional (TODO: Implement it)
+* Application tests (TODO: Implement it)
 * Unit tests (TODO: Implement it)

 All tests relies to [PHPUnit](https://phpunit.de/) library.

-Please note that this environment does not use simple phpunit as does Symfony by default, that's why symfony container shell `./bin/phpunit` command is not exist.
+Note 1: Please note that this environment does not use simple phpunit as does Symfony by default, that's why symfony container shell `./bin/phpunit` command is not exist.

+Note 2: `Application` test === `Functional` test, please use naming convention(`Application`) as described [here](https://symfony.com/doc/current/testing.html#application-tests).

 ### Commands to run tests
 You can run tests using following local shell command(s):